🐧🍁 Autumn Special: up to 40% off + $100 onboard credit ➞

 British Isles Ships

 We cruise aboard our small expedition ship, the Sea Spirit, which is suited for a maximum of 114 travelers.
 Choose your personal level of comfort from various cabin categories.
-The ship also features a restaurant, bar, outdoor bistro, 24-hour tea and coffee station, library, lecture hall and gym.
+The ship features a restaurant, bar, outdoor bistro, 24-hour tea and coffee station, library, lecture hall and gym.

 When to visit British Isles